 - 2 tablespoons extra virgin olive oil

 - ¼ cup diced white onion

 - 2 tablespoons diced Anaheim pepper or other mild chile

 - ⅛ teaspoon ground Pimentón Ahumado Smoked Paprika

 - 1 can black beans (1 ½ cups cooked beans from dried)

 - 3 tablespoons Mexican crema or sour cream

 - ½ teaspoon chipotle peppers in adobo (optional)

 - pinch kosher salt

-- Warm up the oil in a heavy bottom skillet over medium heat.
-Add the onion and peppers, and cook until completely softened and beginning to caramelize – about 15 minutes.
-Add the allspice, salt, cayenne, and smoked paprika, toss to coat, and continue to cook for another 10 minutes.
-Add the beans, and orange juice.
+- Warm the oil in a heavy bottom skillet over medium heat.
+Add the diced onion and pepper, and cook until completely softened and beginning to caramelize, about 10 - 12 minutes.
+Add the allspice, salt, cayenne, and smoked paprika, toss to coat, and continue to cook for another 5 minutes.
+Stir in the beans, and orange juice.
 The orange juice will loosen any bits that have cooked onto the bottom of the skillet – be sure to scrape them up.
 They’re full of flavor!

-- Split the cooked sweet potatoes open.
-Put a little cheese into the bottoms of the sweet potatoes, and pile the bean mixture on top.
-Top each stuffed potato with the rest of the grated cheese and microwave for 1 minute to melt it.
+- Split the cooked sweet potatoes open, lengthwise, and lightly loosen the sweet potato meat using a fork.
+Put a little cheese into the bottom of the sweet potatoes, and pile the bean mixture on top.
+Top with the rest of the grated cheese and microwave for 1 minute to melt it.

-- Stir together the crème fraiche and chipotle pepper in adobo with a pinch of salt.
-Put a dollop on top and sprinkle a light dusting of chives over everything.
+- Stir together the Mexican Crema and chipotle pepper in adobo (if using) with a pinch of salt.
+Put a dollop on top and sprinkle with chopped cilantro.